Apple's making it harder and harder to review the iPhone every year. Once again, the iPhone 8 and iPhone 8 Plus are incredibly iterative.

 However, given that the iPhone 8 Plus can record in 4K at 60fps, and three minutes of that comes in at 2.16GB, if you're going to do much filming at that quality you’ll fill the 64GB variant fairly easily.

 Of course, opting to get the iPhone 8 Plus on contract will reduce the upfront cost, but it will increase your monthly outlay.
+Check out the best iPhone 8 Plus deals out there with our dedicated guide (UK only).

 The iPhone 8 Plus release date was September 22, 2017, and even though it's been superseded by Apple's new iPhone trio, it's still widely available.